Superrehtard/old_diaspora_wiki/Notes-on-Installing-and-Running-Diaspora.md

 If you want to create it manually make sure you choose utf8 as charset and utf8_bin as collation.

 Now you need to create the necessary tables.
-To do so run `bundle exec rake db:migrate` for development mode or `RAILS_ENV=production bundle exec rake db:migrate` for production mode.
+To do so run `bundle exec rake db:schema:load` for development mode or `RAILS_ENV=production bundle exec rake db:schema:load` for production mode.
+*Warning:* This will empty your database, on update use `db:migrate` instead of `db:schema:load`!

 ### Set up services